 -

-Distorting Information: When false information is presented as truth, it makes you second-guess your own judgment, causing you to question what’s real.
+Distorting Information: When false information is presented as truth, it makes you second-guess your judgment, causing you to question what’s real.

 -